 Ok, now what do you get with the genetic health reports upgrade?

-Traits reports measure your chances of having certain physical traits.
-These aren’t super vital to most people, as, well, we have eye balls and mirrors, but if is cool to see how much is actually a result of your genes.
-Trait reports include:
+In addition to the carrier reports, you also get traits reports that measure your chances of having certain physical traits.
+These aren’t super vital to most people, as, well, we have eye balls and mirrors, but it is cool to see how much is actually a result of your genes.
+Current trait reports seem to be update often, but currently include:

 - Asparagus Odor Detection